 Windows 365 security measures

 Continuing on from what I touched on above, there are other security features that are important to know.
-Microsoft gives Windows 365 certain capabilities straight out of the box that are meant to enhance your security.
+Microsoft gives Windows 365 certain capabilities straight out of the box.
+These capabilities will enhance your security.
 Just as you have with your physical computers, Windows 365 Cloud PCs will come with Microsoft Defender.
 This helps to ensure that your device is secure from the first-run experience.

-Also, the provisioning of the Cloud PCs is done using a gallery image.
+Also, the provisioning of the Cloud PCs uses a gallery image to facilitate.
 To ensure improved security, the image will have the latest updates for Windows 10 through Windows Update for Business.
-There are some differences that must be noted regarding the security measures for Windows 365 Business and those for Windows 365 Enterprise.
+There are some differences worth noting, regarding the security measures for Windows 365 Business and those for Windows 365 Enterprise.

 Windows 365 Business